Liberalism in South Korea: Introduction

 The main diplomatic point that defines liberalism in South Korea is "independence" (독립).
-Modern South Korean liberals are relatively more friendly to immigration and multiculturalism than conservatives.
-However, South Korean liberals have a more nationalistic nature based on anti-imperialism in matters related to neighboring powers such as the China and Japan.
+Modern South Korean liberals tend to be more negative on immigration than the conservatives.
+South Korean liberals have a more nationalistic nature based on anti-imperialism in matters related to neighboring powers such as Japan.
 The anti-China Gaehwa Party / Independence Club at the end of the 19th century, and the anti-Japan Korean independence movement during the Japanese colonial era, formed Korea's early liberalism.
-On the other hand, Korea's conservative elites cooperated with neighboring powers such as China and Japan for practical reasons.
-In Modern South Korean politics, where socialism and anti-Americanism were thoroughly suppressed, conservatives who conform to the powers and liberals who have resisted Chinese/Japanese imperialism may differ in degree, but paradoxically, both camps have resulted in pro-American tendencies.
-To this day, South Korean liberals haven't forgiven conservative elites who cooperated with Chinese/Japanese imperialism.
-South Korean liberals were proud of the history of resisting Park Chung-hee's right-wing dictatorship, who served as an officer during the Japanese Empire.
+On the other hand, Korea's conservative elites cooperated with neighboring powers such as Qing China and Japan for practical reasons.
+In modern South Korean politics, where socialism and anti-Americanism were thoroughly suppressed by conservatives with the support of the United States, liberals resent domestic interference by foreign powers.
+Thus, while they maintain cordial relations with the United States, they also seek to exercise strategic autonomy in its foreign policy.

+South Korean liberals tends to take a nuanced and pragmatic stance towards China and Russia, preferring cooperation to promote peace on the peninsula.
+Thus, they tend to be more reluctant to take a strong stance on controversial issues such as the issue of Taiwan and disputes in the South China Sea.
+On the campaign trail, Lee Jae-myung questioned South Korean relevance in the Taiwan Strait issue.
+President Moon Jae-in stated that South Korea will not take sides in US-China rivalry.

+South Korean liberals have represented Korean victims of Japanese war crimes since the 1990s.
+They oppose any agreement or cooperation with Japan until the Japanese government issues formal apologies to Korean victims and demonstrate sincere reflections on the horrors of the Japanese occupation of Korea.
+President Moon Jae-in stated the human rights of victims are more important than relations between countries.